ferserc1/bg2-godot-tools/README.md

 In the `demo-project` example you have a Godot Engine project with the plugin add-on.
 To use the plugin in your project, copy the `addons/bg2e_godot_plugin` folder to the `addons` folder in your project.
 If your project is not C#, you may have to create the solution manually via the menu `Project` > `Tools` > `C#` > `Create C# Solution`.

+## Debug

+The recomendation is to use Visual Studio Code as text editor and IDE.
+You need to install the extension C# Dev Kit from Microsoft.
+Optionally, you can install the extension godot-tools to debug GDScript in Visual Studio Code.
+You also need to configure the external editor path in Godot Engine Editor Settings (Text Editor > External).

+To launch Godot from VS Code debuger, you need to set up the GODOT4 environment variable, pointing to the Godot 4 executable (in macOS, the executable is the file `Godot.app/Content/MacOS/Godot`.
+Do not set the application package).

+Now, you can set break points in the code an debug the source code with the Visual Studio Code debugger.
+Visual Studio Code will launch Godot in game mode when you start debugging.
+Note that there is no way to debug editor plugins.
+To do it, the easiest way is to include the code you want to debug using nodes in a game, and then use that nodes to create the editor plugins.